 Can you tell us how your love of the camera started?

-What is it about dramatic landscapes that inspires you so much?
+As an artist, what is it about mountains and forests that inspires you so much?

 At what point did you think ‘this is what I want to do’?